aperullo/dockerization/readme.md

 This isn't enough though, our app still can't communicate with our database, it doesn't know redis exists.
 We will connect them with a network rather than exposing a port.
 This way they can talk to each other, but nobody else can talk to our database.

 We add a networks section to each service, and one to the top level.
-See the full docker-stack below for sections labelled "networks":
+See the full docker-compose below for sections labelled "networks":
 <details><summary>Click to expand</summary>
 <p>